-The primary function of the Audit Committee is to help the Board fulfil its statutory and fiduciary responsibilities in relation to the Group's financial reporting.
+The primary function of the Audit & Risk Committee is to help the Board fulfil its statutory and fiduciary responsibilities in relation to the Group's financial reporting and risk governance.
 It ensures the integrity of financial statements, reviews financial and control risks and monitors the internal control systems.